milynch20/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    It is a progamming interface for HTML.
+It reps the HTML as a tree structure, in which each node is an object representing a part of the document.

 2. What is an event?

+    An event is the triggering of an action that a user does on a webpage.

 3. What is an event listener?

+    It's a method that uses method(callback) for a selected element.

 4. Why would we convert a NodeList into an Array?

+    So that array methods can be used.

 5. What is a component?

+    It is a modular set of information.

 ### Git Set up